Page Speed Optimization

 A Practical Approach to Page Speed Standards

-There is no “one-size-fits-all” approach to website page speed testing; you can place a ceramic crown or a PFM and have excellent margins in both cases.
-Similarly, one can test the same website from a variety of website speed testing services and end up with different results – with no single result being “correct.”
+There is no “one-size-fits-all” approach to website page speed testing; one can test the same website from a variety of website speed testing services and end up with different results – with no single result being “correct.”

 Common Sense Page Speed Optimization